roitberg-group/torchani-amber/README.md

 available to use as calculators.
 ANI-1x and ANI-1ccx support HCNO elements.
 ANI-2x supports in addition F, Cl and S.

-## Note about hardcoded LibTorch paths

-Some versions of libtorch have hardcoded paths inside /path/to/libtorch/share/cmake/Caffe2/Caffe2Targets.cmake, which you need to change to ${CUDA_TOOLKIT_ROOT_DIR} instead of /usr/local/cuda to make things work correctly in case installation fails due to issues with the linker)

 ## Note about Ampere GPUs (e.g. A100 nodes)

 The latest Ampere GPU introduced new TF32 tensor cores,